 Discovering diversity in Fiji iguanas

-The Fiji banded iguana Brachylophus fasciatus, first described in 1800, was believed to be the sole iguana species in Fiji for nearly 200 years.
+The Lau banded iguana Brachylophus fasciatus, first described in 1800, was believed to be the sole iguana species in Fiji for nearly 200 years.
 In 1979, the Fiji crested iguana Brachylophus vitiensis was found on one of Fiji’s volcanic islands, and that island was soon set aside as a crested iguana sanctuary, which helped increase the species population dramatically.
-A third species of Fiji iguana was described in 2006, the Fiji Island banded iguana Brachylophus bulabula.
+A third species of Fiji iguana was described in 2006, the Fiji banded iguana Brachylophus bulabula.
 San Diego Zoo Global’s Genetics Division has been working to further test blood and skin samples from iguanas living on 23 of Fiji’s islands, and the results suggest at least another new species is in need of description!
 These genetic studies will help determine how iguanas should be protected in Fiji and which managed-care lineages could be used for reintroduction.
 The government of Fiji has loaned 50 of these iguanas to use as part of a species survival program.

 Both banded and crested iguanas are endangered, due to habitat destruction for housing and the clearing of land for farming and livestock, as well as the introduction of mongooses and feral cats, which prey upon the iguanas and their young.
 Mongooses were brought to Fiji to hunt rats in the sugarcane fields, but they spread to wild areas and also feasted on the iguanas.